GNYIO/gny-docs/docs/run-node/manage-node.md

 ### Docker Images

-A `docker image` is like a cookie cutter which can cuts cookies (instantiate containers).
-From one image we can create exact the same program, without the need to install or provide all libraries a program depends upon.
+A `docker image` is like a cookie cutter which can cut cookies (instantiate containers).
+From one image we can create exactly the same program, without the need to install or provide all libraries a program depends upon.

 ![docker-db-image](../.vuepress/public/docker-db-image.png) ![docker-node-image](../.vuepress/public/docker-node-image.png)